fisicagames/carnot-challenge/README.md

 ## 📖 About the Game

-**Carnot Game** is an interactive simulation based on the Carnot Cycle, in which the player alternates between three thermal reservoirs (hot, insulating, and cold) to maximize the work performed on a piston inside a cylinder.
-The objective is to keep the piston operating in the ideal Carnot cycle, switching reservoirs precisely to avoid both cylinder explosion (overheating) and freezing.
-The closer the player stays to the ideal Carnot cycle, the higher the score.
+**Carnot Game** is the seventh and final simulation produced in 2024 (developed December 21–29).
+It adapts the **Carnot cycle** — a theoretical, idealized thermodynamic process — into an interactive game format.
+The player alternates between three thermal reservoirs (hot, insulating, and cold) by clicking a single button, attempting to keep the piston operating close to the ideal cycle and avoiding the cylinder exploding (overheating) or freezing.

-The player must time three thermodynamic transitions correctly: **isothermal expansion**, **adiabatic expansion**, **isothermal compression**, and **adiabatic compression**.
-The simulation is intentionally demonstrative rather than quantitative — the Carnot cycle is an idealized construct, and the game focuses on the correct sequence of processes rather than precise calculations of state variables.
+The simulation is intentionally demonstrative rather than quantitative — the Carnot cycle is an idealized construct, and the game focuses on the correct sequence of processes (isothermal expansion, adiabatic expansion, isothermal compression, adiabatic compression) rather than precise calculations of state variables.

+To make the experience more engaging for casual users, dramatic outcomes such as machine explosion or freezing represent the lúdic consequences of straying from the ideal cycle conditions.

 ---